UAE declares 3-day mourning period over death of Kuwait's Emir

 Sheikh Mohamed bin Zayed ordered that flags be flown at half-mast starting today at all government departments within the country, as well as the UAE's embassies and diplomatic missions abroad, according to an advisory on state news agency Wam.

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, expressed his condolences in a tweet.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, expressed his condolences in a post on X.

+"Sheikh Nawaf Al Ahmad Al Sabah served his country for six decades and fulfilled his role with all sincerity," the Dubai Ruler wrote.

+Born in 1937, Sheikh Nawaf Al Ahmad Al Sabah was the fifth son of Kuwait's late ruler from 1921 to 1950 Sheikh Ahmad Al Jaber Al Sabah.
+He started his political career at the age of 25 as governor of Hawalli province, where he remained until 1978 when he started a decade as interior minister.

 ALSO READ: